kevingillispie/SR50calculator/README.md

 This project will attempt to emulate the functionality and behavior of this classic calculator.

 ![TI SR-50 calculator in pure CSS.](https://kevingillispie.com/images/TI-SR-50-CSS.png "TI SR-50 rendered in pure CSS.")

+## UPDATES
+__20210720__ I've discovered the original SR-50 manual.
+It includes all the details about how the calculator operates that I could not extrapolate from the button labels themselves.
+Most importantly, it includes an explanation of how the onboard registers store data for algebraic calculations.
+Major rewrite of the codebase is commencing.